MetOffice/fab/Documentation/source/processing.rst

 if the script creates an executable (see :ref:`analyse_step`).

 The actual build is then started calling the ``build`` method of the created script.
-A typical outline of a BAF-based build script is therefore::
+A typical outline of a build script is therefore::

     from fab.fab_base import FabBase